wp-plugins/socialauth-wp/readme.txt

 == Changelog ==

+1.3.2 =
+* Logged -in user profile picture/avatar source can be controlled from plugin settings.
+By default wordpress tries to fetch avatar from Http://gravatar.com using email address in you profile, you can overide that seting from plugin settings page and force wordpress to get profile pciture/avatar from social media provider user is currently logged-in with.

 = 1.2.2 =
 * Added functionality to set display order of providers on login page
 * Added new option in settings page to set how authentication will open (There are 2 options - In page itself and In a pop-up window)